 “To potentially have a technique which can examine the molecular structure of sperm without damaging them is really exciting.”

 To do this, the team examined a number of ‘sperm washing’ techniques that are currently used to prepare sperm for IVF.
-They found that by spinning the samples very fast in a centrifuge several times they were able to reduce the background noise from molecules in semen to a point where they could reliably detect the ones from sperm.
+They found that by spinning the samples very fast in a centrifuge several times they were able to reduce the background noise from molecules to a point where they could reliably detect the ones from sperm.

 Research Associate Dr Sarah Calvert from the spermNMR team, said: “Washing the sperm in a centrifuge is a critical step for this technique to work as any contamination from seminal plasma can also be detected by the scanner.
 But by adding an extra spin cycle to the techiques that are commonly used in IVF we were able to minimize that contamination.”